Microsoft/azure-docs.pt-pt/articles/backup/backup-architecture.md

 - A fonte de dados A é composta por 10 blocos de armazenamento, A1-A10, que são apoiados mensalmente.
 - Os blocos A2, A3, A4 e A9 são alterados no primeiro mês e o bloco A5 no mês seguinte.
-- Para cópias de segurança diferenciais, no segundo mês, os blocos A2, A3, A4 e A9 estão apoiados.
+- Para cópias de segurança diferenciais, no segundo mês os blocos A2, A3, A4 e A9 estão apoiados.
 No terceiro mês, é criada uma nova cópia de segurança destes mesmos blocos, juntamente com o bloco alterado A5.
 Continua a ser feita uma cópia de segurança dos blocos alterados até ser feita a próxima cópia de segurança completa.
-- Para backups incrementais, no segundo mês, os blocos A2, A3, A4 e A9 são marcados como alterados e transferidos.
+- Para backups incrementais, no segundo mês os blocos A2, A3, A4 e A9 são marcados como alterados e transferidos.
 No terceiro mês, só o bloco A5 é marcado e transferido.

 ![Imagem mostrando comparações de métodos de backup](./media/backup-architecture/backup-method-comparison.png)